cshift-tech/patchprelude/README.md

 # Patch Prelude: Vulnerability ticket orchestration
-Blueprint for technical vulnerability management from discovery to completion.
+ A Blueprint for technical vulnerability management from discovery to completion.

 ![Blueprint](blueprint%20basic.jpg)

 ## Description
-The Vulnerbility Management Blueprint project allows engineers, security practitioners and compliance persons to gin insights from a proven software vulnerability management setup.
+The Vulnerability Management Blueprint project helps engineers, security practitioners, and compliance professionals gain insights from a proven software vulnerability management setup.

-The project is based on a blueprint including example roles and responibilities and sample policy and standards.
-This gives anyone an ability to start from a validated setup to get software vulnerability management working in any organization.
+It provides a comprehensive blueprint that includes example roles, responsibilities, sample policy and supporting standards.
+This gives anyone a validated starting point for implementing effective software vulnerability management in any organization.

 All information is released under a MIT license so feel free to make use of it!